 In these types of cases, workers comp claims a lien on its payout and you have to work with them to get them to reduce their lien.
 A hassle, but usually not a much larger challenge then working with the health insurer to reduce its lien.

-Maryland is not one of those states, and apparently neither is Connecticut, according to a decision by a Connecticut appellate court last week in Fiallo v.
+Maryland is not one of those states and, apparently, neither is Connecticut, according to a decision by a Connecticut appellate court last week in Fiallo v.
 Allstate Insurance.
-Get this – the plaintiff’s lawyer tried the UM case, without a bad faith count, and got a verdict in excess of the UM policy limits with Allstate.
+Get this – the plaintiff’s lawyer tried the UM case, without a bad faith count, and got a verdict exceeding the UM policy limits with Allstate.
 Allstate asks that the verdict be reduced to zero to account for the workers’ comp set-off.
 The trial court grants the motion.

 All right.
-I think it is fair to say that everyone screwed up here.
-Allstate could have saved a trial against its own insured (and a sort of excessive verdict) by just filing a motion for summary judgment.
+I think everyone screwed up here.
+Allstate could have saved a trial against its own insured (and an excessive verdict) by just filing a motion for summary judgment.
 Plaintiff’s lawyer, who I guess was unaware of the law governing the set-off, never should have brought the case beyond getting the underlying policy limits from the at-fault driver.

 The appeal was for the trial judge’s refusal to allow the plaintiff’s lawyer to amend his complaint “to conform [to] the evidence produced and discovered during trial and reflect the misconduct of” Allstate.
 The amended complaint threw in counts of claims for breach of the covenant of good faith and fair dealing, breach of contract and violation of the Connecticut Unfair Insurance Practices Act, and the Connecticut Unfair Trade Practices Act.
 Plaintiff also claimed that the trial was really a bifurcated trial that excluded the bad faith claim.
 This argument was put together with scotch tape and the cacophonous laughter of Allstate’s lawyers.